- Need to come up with some really awesome ideas for your practice?

 65% of high income wealth managers ask clients for referrals an average of FOUR times annually

 Having a script doesn’t mean you should recite it like a robot.
 Using a script just helps you to practice asking in a natural manner that is authentic for you.
 Practice makes perfect.
 When you practice and the opportunity presents itself, you will be MORE POLISHED.
-See this resource for How to Have a Referral Conversation

 (3) Send out a service survey

 This goes back to service.
 When was the last time you picked up the phone and called your clients for no reason at all?
-How about to check in on them and find out if there’s anything you can do for them?
+How about checking in on them and finding out if there’s anything you can do for them?
 Even if you don’t get them on the phone, leave a message and that will count towards a “client touch” that demonstrates excellent service.
 As you become better with service, you can also use this as an opportunity to ask for a referral.

 An example of this is:

 Letter one – follow up letter after a Client Review meeting – review the action items from the meeting.
-End the letter with a well worded request for referrals.
+End the letter with a well-worded request for referrals.